What is ClearCaptions™?

 Can I place a 911 call through ClearCaptions?

 Yes, but ClearCaptions strongly advises you to dial 911 directly using a landline phone (like Ensemble) or mobile telephone rather than through the ClearCaptions web or wireless app.
 Dialing 911 from the standard telephone network remains the most reliable and fastest method of reaching emergency response personnel.
+However, if you use the ClearCaptions web or wireless app to request a 911 call, you should be aware that any such use is subject to important limitations and risks.

 How much does it cost?